Microsoft/IntuneDocs/intune/conditional-access-assign-jamf.md

 You can remove a Jamf-managed device from the Intune console, by selecting "Delete" in the "All devices" view.
 Bulk device deletion can be enabled by selecting multiple devices and clicking "Delete."

-For information on how to [remove a Jamf-managed device in the Jamf Pro docs](https://www.jamf.com/jamf-nation/articles/80/unmanaging-computers-while-preserving-their-inventory-information).
+Get information on how to [remove a Jamf-managed device in the Jamf Pro docs](https://www.jamf.com/jamf-nation/articles/80/unmanaging-computers-while-preserving-their-inventory-information).
 You can also file a support ticket with [Jamf support](https://www.jamf.com/support/) for additional help.

 ## Next steps